codythompson/simpphys/notes.md

 # basic algo

 - calculate velocity of movable objects in active area
+  - while bodies have mass, this simple physics system does not take mass into consideration when calculating velocities.
 - find all colliding pairs (graph?)
+  - grid/tilemap
+    - adjacent blocks combine to form larger rectangles
   - create movement bounding rectangles and quadrangle "rays"
   - broadphase collision detection with bounding rectangles
   - narrowphase collision detection with quadrangle "rays"